 Effects of hydrated silica mining?

-Although silica is naturally occurring.
-Some unforeseen environmental impacts are associated with poor environmental alternative mining processes.
+Although silica naturally occurs, some unforeseen environmental impacts are associated with poor environmental alternative mining processes.
 The material is often recovered from open pits, quarries, or mines.

-When breaking rocks for silica sand, dust can be created and this may contain harmful substances such as crystalline free silicon dioxide (CSD) which increases the risk of developing respiratory diseases like silicosis.
+When rocks are broken for silica sand, dust can be created.
+This may contain harmful substances such as crystalline-free silicon dioxide (CSD), which increases the risk of developing respiratory diseases like silicosis.

 See Related: 12 Essential Environmentally Friendly Tech Products